n303p4/sailor-fox/README.md

 > While the backend is written in Python, frontends can be written in any language.
 Multiple unrelated frontends can also share the same backend instance, allowing a common backend to serve more than one chat service (i.e. less system resources required).
+A single frontend can also access multiple backends (e.g. to have different command sets for different Discord servers).

 Taking this all together, the basic flow is as follows: